 Indicator title Zero Deficit on budget presented Definition To ensure that the entity achieves a breakeven or better financial position at year-end.
 This will be on a cash basis, meaning that depreciation (non-cash item) will be excluded from the surplus/deficit calculation.
-Source/collection of data Annual Financial Statements Method of calculation Comparative Assumptions Systems and controls are in place to ensure accuracy of information Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Non-cumulative Reporting cycle Annually Desired performance Sustainable financial position Indicator responsibility Chief Financial Officer
+Source/collection of data Annual Financial Statements Method of calculation Comparative Means of verification Annual Financial Statements Assumptions Systems and controls are in place to ensure accuracy of information Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Non-cumulative Reporting cycle Annually Desired performance Sustainable financial position Indicator responsibility Chief Financial Officer